LINA MORGANA -SUPER STAR BORN WHO LEFT THIS UNIVERSE TOO SOON By Sandra Castillo

 Only time will tell if Lina Morgana’s dream will finally come true for the one who possessed the voice of an angel and only desired to share it with the world…

-Unseen video footage of Lina Morgana will be posted as we approach ten years without Lina.
-We are sad but joyful we have her legacy and her Soul lives on.
+More links and video content of Lina Morgana will be posted as we approach ten years without her with us.